 Hawaii has a list of exotic animals that can be kept as pets and pygmy hedgehogs do not appear in this list, so are presumed to be illegal.

-Are African Pygmy Hedgehogs protected by law?
+Are hedgehogs protected by law?

-Depending on the jurisdiction there can be laws applying to wild hedgehogs and animals that can also apply to pet pygmy hedgehogs.
+Depending on the jurisdiction there can be laws applying to wild hedgehogs and animals that can also apply to pet hedgehogs.
 Examples such as:

 - ensuring the animal is not put under any undue stress;